Xeeynamo/sotn-decomp/docs/STYLE.md

 We use comments for:

 - Top of file: a short description of the system.
-For actors there is already a brief description of our current understanding, but feel free to add to it.
+For overlays there is already a brief description of our current understanding, but feel free to add to it.
 - For function descriptions, we use multiline comments,

   ```c